aijame/aijame.github.io/README.md

 - AI in Finance: Blockchain, Quantitative Behavioral Finance, Financial Engineering, Researcher's Salary Discussions

 ## Before You Submit (Do NOT Submit!)
-AIJAN is created to publish founding editor's very few reamined trainlblazing computational science works, advanced concept technologies he is designing or wierd point of view ahead of time he want to archieve before his death.
-But if you are interested in publishing in AIJAN, the editor highly recommends you in publishing in other reputable venues, confernces, journals or ArXive.
-And if for God Sakes, you went to the stage or hell where none of them working for you, think of AIJAN and its founding editor as your last possible person and destination to contact.
-AIJAN is for people who don't want to publish so many papers per year to prove they are high performer researchers.
-It is very much for researchers enjoy having one paper, but spent a great work and joy on it; AIJAN journal is more a symbolic objection to academic incidents the founding editor realized very nonsense, pointless, and endless to keepp working with professors who are endorsing this broken systme not good for mental health.
-Those professors migh be brave enoug to adapt and compete, but not genius enough to see the sunken ship and mental health aspects of humans.
+### 🧬 Why AIJAN Exists

+AIJAN was created to publish the founding editor’s few remaining trailblazing works in computational science — the advanced concepts, experimental technologies, and unconventional ideas he wants to archive before his death.

+If you are interested in publishing in AIJAN, the editor highly recommends first submitting your work to other reputable venues, conferences, journals, or arXiv.
+And if, by some miracle or misfortune, none of those paths work for you — then think of AIJAN and its founding editor as your final destination.

+AIJAN is for researchers who don’t need to publish dozens of papers a year to prove their worth.
+It’s for those who cherish creating one meaningful, beautifully crafted piece of work.

+This journal stands as a symbolic objection to the academic absurdities the founding editor has witnessed — a system where endless publishing metrics overshadow creativity, honesty, and mental health.
+Many professors may be brave enough to compete within that broken system, but few are wise enough to recognize the sinking ship — or the human cost beneath it.

 # Submission Guidelines for Authors